jallanxjallan/onemanairforce/adaptation/scenes/grounded_in_bangkok.md

 date: 20 October 1947
 name: Grounded in Bangkok
 status: synopsis
+location: Bangkok
 ---
-Bob flies two Indonesian aviators, Halim and Iswandi, to Bangkok where they will purchase a twin-prop airplane that will become RI-003.
+Bob flies two Indonesian aviators, Halim and Iswandi, to Thailand to purchase a twin-prop airplane that will become RI-003.
 Dutch authorities pressure the Thai government to detain Freeberg as a blockade runner.
 The Thais briefly detain Freeberg in a comfortable hotel room, but the Indonesian crew must find their own